Home / Health Insurance / Articles / Diet / Top 12 High-fibre Foods to Boost Your Health

 Do you feel hungry soon after lunch or dinner?
 This could be because you aren’t including fibre in your diet.
 Low-fibre diets also result in fluctuations in blood sugar and high cholesterol levels.

 Yes!
 People on diets that focus on only fruits and vegetables often end up facing this problem.
-Too much fibre can result in bloating, gas, stomach ache, and cramps.
-So if you are on a vegan or raw food diet, make sure not to overdo it.
-A simple way to avoid this is to drink enough water every day, exercise regularly, and of course, limit your fibre intake.
+Too much fibre can result in bloating, gas, stomach aches, and cramps.
+So, if you are on a vegan or raw food diet, make sure not to overdo it.
+A simple way to avoid this is to drink enough water daily, exercise regularly, and limit your fibre intake.

-Consuming a high-fibre diet does not have to be a complicated process.
-Making small changes like switching to whole wheat flour or snacking on dried fruits can make a big difference.
-Luckily, the regular Indian diet already contains a lot of dals and grains that are rich in fibre.
+Consuming a high-fibre diet does not have to be complicated.
+Small changes like switching to whole wheat flour or snacking on dried fruits can make a big difference.
+Luckily, the regular Indian diet already contains many dals and grains that are rich in fibre.

-A regular diet rich in food items with fibre ensures good bowel health, improved digestion, and even keeps chronic problems like diabetes at bay.
+A regular diet rich in food items with fibre ensures good bowel health and improved digestion and even keeps chronic problems like diabetes at bay.

 The recommended daily fibre varies from person to person in different regions.
 On average, about 35 to 40 gm (approximately 38gm) of fibre is recommended each day.
 Persons consuming a regular Indian diet were found to have a daily fibre intake of about 15 to 25 gm.